 Size

 Are you willing to go for a bigger pedal in order to have more features?
 Do you mind having half a dozen footswitches or do you prefer something leaner?
-How much weight are you willing to haul for every gig you play?
+How much weight are you willing to haul to every gig?
 Can you easily and conveniently store a big pedal in your backpack, studio, etc?

 Build Quality

 Like most things gear-related, the best loop pedal for you is a largely personal choice.
-However, it is wise to exercise caution if you are just starting out or have little experience with loop pedals, and not go overboard on the price and features.
-Then again, if you love a challenge and welcome steep learning curves, perhaps a fancy and pricey looper is just what you need.
+However, it is wise to exercise caution if you are just starting out.
+If you have little experience with loopers, you may not want to overboard on the price and features.
+Then again, if you love a challenge and welcome steep learning curves, perhaps a fancier and pricey looper is just what you need.

 Looping offers a unique way to build on a performance by recording several parts and stacking them, or an easy way to practice playing different sections without the assistance of a band.
 Additionally, you can also discover unique sounds and textures through the special features that some of these loopers have.
 To summarize, here is a brief recap of our top choices.

-If you’re looking for a combination of affordability and quality, our top pick, the Boss RC-1 Loop Station is an excellent choice.
-If on the other hand, if you’re trying to spend a bit less moneu, then check out our best budget choice, the TC-Electronic Ditto.
-Finally, if you demand the best and do not have budget limitations, then our Editor’s Choice, the Boss RC-500 Loop Station is a great buy.
+If you’re looking for a combination of affordability and quality, the Boss RC-1 Loop Station is an excellent choice and our Top Pick.
+If on the other hand, you’re trying to spend a bit less money, check out our Best Budget choice, the TC-Electronic Ditto.
+Finally, if you demand the best and do not have budget limitations, then check out our Editor’s Choice, the Boss RC-500 Loop Station.